-Analysis: In AY 2016-2017, the target was not met, as 24 out of the 37 (65%) student projects sampled were judged competent or higher in their ability to conduct independent, relevant research.
-Based on the analysis of these results, and to further aid students in their use of research, we increased instruction in how to conduct independent research to establish relevant support for their argumentation.
-This instruction took various forms, including overviews of our library's resources, database use assignments, and annotated bibliographies.
+Analysis: In AY 2017-18, the target was not met, as 33 out of 42 (79%) student projects were judged competent or higher in their ability to conduct independent, relevant research.
+However, this represented a 14% increase from the previous year, and was only 1% short of the target.
+Increased instruction in conducting independent, relevant research was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their use of research, faculty increased instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
+This instruction took various forms, including overviews of the library's resources, database use assignments, and annotated bibliographies.

-In AY 2017-18, the target was not met again, as 33 out of 42 (79%) student projects were judged competent or higher in their ability to conduct independent, relevant research.
-However, this represents a 14% increase from the previous year, and is only 1% short of our goal.
+In AY 2018-19, the target was met, as 56 out of 62 (90%) student projects were judged competent or higher in their ability to conduct independent, relevant research.
+This represents an 11% increase from the previous year.
 Increased instruction in conducting independent, relevant research is the reason for this increase.
 Further action will be taken to emphasize the research process and how to conduct independent research to establish relevant support for students' argumentation.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 9.1.
-The AY 2017-2018 results marked a 14% improvement over AY 2016-2017.
-This increase results from increased instruction in conducting independent, relevant research.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to conduct independent, relevant research.
-Our courses will be further refined to increase instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to conduct independent, relevant research.
+Courses will be further refined to increase instruction in the research process and how to conduct independent research to establish relevant support for students' argumentation.
 Furthermore, undergraduate faculty will participate in professional training that directs them in how to integrate increased independent research in their course and assignment design.
-Because of our improvement, we will be setting our new target at 82% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Because of the improvement, faculty will be setting the new target at 92% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.